-When your baby is born, you must let your municipality know within 3 days.
+When your baby is born, you must let your municipality know as soon as possible, but in any case within 3 days.
 Your partner may also do this.

 Bring a passport, an identity card or a Dutch foreign national's document.
 The municipality will inform youth healthcare services that your baby has been born.
 They will also inform the organisation that they will give your baby the heel prick test.
 Only when the municipality knows that your baby has been born can you receive child benefit.
 You will receive a letter about this from the Social Insurance Bank.